 The agreement he refers to is the Accord on Fire and Building Safety, a legally binding pact between 70 apparel brands and manufacturers, foreign and local trade unions, and non-governmental organisations (NGOs) to improve working conditions in Bangladesh’s garment industry.

 Unfortunately, the compromise did not address the root of the problem: profit-driven reasoning that benefits a select few at the expense of the rest.
 If Bengali entrepreneurs wish to keep doing business with European companies, they must play their game: pay very little for labour to guarantee cheap costs and, as a result, a large profit.

-The obsessed and illusory demand forever new garments produced results in greater exploitation of natural resources, to which is added the emission of gasses during the extraction of the raw material, the manufacturing, the transportation, and the disposal of the goods, which causes serious harm.
+The obsessed and illusory demand for new garments produced results in greater exploitation of natural resources, to which is added the emission of gas to the greenhouse effect during the extraction of the raw materials, the manufacturing, the transportation, and the disposal of the goods, which causes serious harm.
 The number of clothes that fill landfills each year has risen drastically as a result of accelerated fashion shifts, low-quality garments that wear out quickly, and the craze for purchasing clothes we do not need.